alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 The exit and reenter window content transitions for `A` are both `null`, meaning that no animation will take place on the views in `A` when the user exits or reenters the activity.
 The enter and return window content transitions for `B` on the other hand are a `TransitionSet` that plays two child transitions in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
 As for the shared element transitions, the enter and return transitions both use a simple `ChangeImageTransform`.

 Finally, note that the alpha animation performed on the background image is not actually part of the enter window content transition.
 Instead, `B`'s enter window content transition is assigned a `TransitionListener` that will gradually fade-in the background image once the transition completes.
 We'll learn more about how to customize our transitions like this in a future post.
-For now, we'll keep things simple and first familiarize ourselves with the basic Activity Transitions API.
+For now, let's keep things simple and first familiarize ourselves with the Activity Transitions API.

 ### Getting Started with the Activity Transitions API

 Summarized below are the simple steps required to use Activity Transitions in your application:

 * Enable window content transitions for both the calling and called activities by requesting the [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window feature, either programatically or in your theme's XML.
 * Specify [exit][setExitTransition] and [enter][setEnterTransition] window content transitions for your calling and called activities respectively.
 Material-themed applications have their window content exit and enter transitions set to `null` and [`Fade`][Fade] respectively by default.
-[Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter window content transitions respectively if not explicitly set.
+[Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter window content transitions respectively if they are not explicitly set.
 * Specify [exit][setSharedElementExitTransition] and [enter][setSharedElementEnterTransition] shared element transitions for your calling and called activities respectively.
 Material-themed applications have their shared element exit and enter transitions set to [`@android:transition/move`][Move] by default.
-[Reenter][setSharedElementReenterTransition] and [return][setSharedElementReturnTransition] transitions default to the activity's exit and enter shared element transitions respectively if not explicitly set.
+[Reenter][setSharedElementReenterTransition] and [return][setSharedElementReturnTransition] transitions default to the activity's exit and enter shared element transitions respectively if they are not explicitly set.
-* To start an Activity Transition with no window content transitions and no shared elemens, call the `startActivity(Context, Bundle)` method, passing `null` as the second argument.
+* To start an Activity Transition with no window content transitions and no shared elements, call the `startActivity(Context, Bundle)` method, passing `null` as the second argument.
 * To start an Activity Transition with window content transitions but no shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:

     ```java
     ActivityOptions.makeSceneTransitionAnimation(activity).toBundle();
     ```
-* To start an Activity Transition with shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:
+* To start an Activity Transition with window content transitions and shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:

     ```java
     ActivityOptions.makeSceneTransitionAnimation(activity, pairs).toBundle();